 Information about car sharing - including staying safe with your car share partner - tips to drive economically to help you save money and the environment and detail about on-street and off-street parking facilities in North Somerset.
 Find out about car travel.

-A new executive coach service to transport commuters from North Somerset to major employment areas in North Bristol launches this autumn.
-For more details including how to apply for free travel throughout November and December visit The Kings Ferry website.
+A new executive coach service now transports commuters from North Somerset to major employment areas in North Bristol.
+For more details visit The Kings Ferry website.

 Community transport is a vital service for a lot of people who have limited mobility or are elderly, and various schemes operate throughout the district.
 For more information read our community transport FAQs.

 Information about the benefits of cycling, opportunities to borrow a bike to try cycling before you buy your own, cycle parking and security, popular cycle routes, cycle to work schemes and our cycle forum for cyclists to discuss issues that affect them.
 Find out more about cycling.

 To see if your business qualifies for our ermployer grants or other forms of support to help businesses make their premises more 'smart travel friendly' contact our sustainable travel team.